pcubillos/mc3/docs/mctutorial.rst

 ``-np.inf`` and ``+np.inf``, respectively.
 The ``pmin`` and ``pmax`` arrays must have the same size of ``params``.

-Stepsize, Fixed, and Shared Paramerers
+Stepsize, Fixed, and Shared Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``stepsize`` argument (required) is a 1D float ndarray,